As an employer in 2023, assuming your employee’s mental health is not your responsibility is very 2019(*).

 It can be expected of them to:

 Last but not least, the founders and CEOs should also lead by example.
-Even if they do not have regular encounters with all employees, it is important that they are well-versed in the company’s policy as well as put the strategy into practice with their direct collaborators.
+Even if they do not have regular encounters with all employees, they must be well-versed in the company’s policy as well as put the strategy into practice with their direct collaborators.
 They have a part to play in normalizing the topic and making sure it is regularly on the agenda of the leading teams.
 As the visionary for the company, they should make sure the right values are promoted and the right focus is being put on mental health and well-being.

 It demands the focus and commitment of all parties in the company, from the top leadership roles, putting mental health as an agenda priority for human resources and management, and rolling out well-being strategies for the employees who are encouraged to utilize these resources and provide feedback on them in order to create an ongoing virtuous circle that will ultimately increase satisfaction and productivity.